Hydrology-IFH/WeatherDB/docs/source/setup/Quickstart.md

 # Quick-start

-After installing and setting up the secretSettings_weatherDB.py file you are ready to use the package.
+After installing and setting up the user configuration file with your database credentials you are ready to use the package.
 This page should show you the basic usage of the package.

 The package is divided in 2 main submodules:
 - **weatherDB.station:**<br>
   This module has a class for every type of station.
 E.g. StationP (or StationP).
   One object represents one Station with one parameter.